 Mile Marker 3.1 The Abner Cloud House

 One of the oldest existing structures on the Canal, the Abner Cloud House and nearby mill date back to 1801.
 The site provided grain and excellent quality flour called “Evermay” to Washington, D.C. for nearly 70 years.
 Only ruins of the mill remain, but the house was restored in the 1970s.
-Today The Colonial Dames of America, Chapter III, offer interpretive programs in the house.
+Today, the Colonial Dames of America, Chapter III, periodically offers interpretive programs in the house.

 Mile Marker 5.4 Lockhouse 6

 Experience life on the canal with an overnight stay at Lockhouse 6, part of the Canal Quarters program.
 Lockhouse 6 is furnished in the 1950s time period and tells the story of Supreme Court Justice William O. Douglas’s walk of the entire 184.5-mile long towpath to help save the canal.
 Learn how you can spend the night in this lockhouse here.